condor-the-bird/tondev/docs/SDK/Client Libraries/Library Modules.md

 }, 'id now status');
 ```

 The signature of the `waitFor` is exactly the same as for the `query`.
-The only difference is behavior: if there is no transaction with the specified `now` in the requested blockchain, this method waits indefinitely until the transaction appears in the blockchain.
+The only difference is behavior: if there is no transaction with the specified `now` in the requested blockchain, this method waits indefinitely until the transaction appears in the blockchain.  `WaitFor` method has an optional argument: `timeout?: number`.
+If no transaction with '`finalized`' status appeared, it generates an exception.

 ## Subscriptions